feathersjs/docs/api/services.md

 # Services

-Services are the heart of every Feathers application and JavaScript objects (or instances of [ES6 classes](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes)) that provide certain methods.
+Services are the heart of every Feathers application and JavaScript objects (or instances of [ES6 classes](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes)) that implements [certain methods](#service-methods).
+Feathers itself will also add some [additional methods and functionality](#feathers-functionality) to its services.

+## Service methods

+Service methods are pre-defined [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) methods that your service object can implement (or that has already been implemented by one of the [database adapters](./databases/common.md)).
 Below is a complete example of the Feathers *service interface*:

 ```js
 const myService = {